Important Global Message

 Tax Deed Applications

 Any time after two years have elapsed since April 1 of the year of issuance of the tax certificate and before the expiration of seven years from the date of issuance, the tax certificate holder is entitled to submit a tax deed application.
-The tax deed application must be submitted between the 1st and 10th of the month with required documentation and payment.
+The tax deed application must be submitted via DeedExpress.
+Click on the link for additional information about DeedExpress.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.